broadinstitute/warp/pipelines/skylab/smartseq2_multisample/MultiSampleSmartSeq2.changelog.md

+# 2.2.3
+2021-07-19 (Date of Last Commit)

+* Updated LoomUtils SmartSeq2LoomOutput task to wrap input_name in quotes

 # 2.2.2

-2020-07-19 (Date of Last Commit)
+2020-05-24 (Date of Last Commit)

 * Added a task to Picard.wdl
 * Updated the docker in LoomUtils.wdl task to 0.0.7.
-* Updated LoomUtils SmartSeq2LoomOutput task to wrap input_name in quotes

 # 2.2.1